DIGI-UW/malawi-dhis2-pipeline/README.md

 ## Overview

 This project implements a flexible, configuration-driven pipeline for importing HIV/TB health indicators from various Excel/CSV formats into DHIS2.
-Built on OpenFN and Instant OpenHIE v2, it supports multiple data sources including Google Sheets and SFTP-based file uploads.
+Built on OpenFN and Instant OpenHIE v2, it supports multiple data sources and SFTP-based file uploads.

 ### Key Features